miklevin/MikeLev.in/_posts/2024-10-06-fasththml-websockets-database.md

 databases automatically have a hard-wired filter method `.xtra()` which scratches the next itch you're going to have, which is ***keeping user data separate!***

+## Separating User Sessions in New Frameworks Can Be Complicated

 If the framework doesn't offer up something for that, separate user-sessions and their related data that can last optionally for longer than the single browser